Coconut milk is the white liquid made from coconut meat from brown coconuts.

 How to make coconut milk?

 Another option is to buy a can of natural coconut milk.
-There are plenty of good brands available, just make sure to always read the ingredients; ideally it should just contain coconut milk and water.
+There are good brands available, just make sure to always read the ingredients.
+Ideally it should just contain coconut milk and water.

-I personally only buy natural brands and avoid the ones with added sugar and flavor.
+I personally only buy natural brands and avoid the ones with added sugar or chemicals and in a BPA-free can.

-Coconut milk makes a delicious, versatile ingredient for food preparation in both sweet and savory recipes.
+Coconut milk is a delicious, versatile ingredient in both sweet and savory recipes.

 It has a mildly sweet taste, but blends in really well with salty and spicy flavors.

-If you are looking for dairy-free alternatives, you can use replace cow milk with coconut milk, make your own condensed coconut milk, coconut yoghurt, whipped coconut cream and coconut cheese.
+If you are looking for a good dairy-free alternative, you can substitute coconut milk for milk.
+Make your own coconut milk, coconut yoghurt, whipped coconut cream and coconut cheese.

 Here is a selection of some of my favorite recipes made with coconut milk (and cream):